The accordion is one of the coolest instruments on the planet. This free-reed bellows-driven instrument is fun to listen to and play.

 2. Hohner Accordions BR48R-N 26-Key Piano Accordion

-This is another accordion that is perfect for beginners to intermediates.
+We consider this one one of the best accordion for beginners but also for intermediates too.
 If you have previous piano experience, this Hohner BR48R-N Piano accordion will be easy to play.

 This accordion features 2 treble registers and 48 bass buttons.
 You will find this bundle comes with a textile strap and a gig bag for easy transport.